Reforestation

+Definition

+Reforestation according to the IPCC means the "conversion to forest of land that has previously contained forests but that has been converted to some other use".

+According to FAO terminology, reforestation is defined as the re-establishment of forest through planting and/or deliberate seeding on land classified as forest.

+Afforestation on the other hand means establishing new forest on lands that were not forest before (for example, abandoned agriculture).
+It is the process of restoring and recreating areas of woodlands or forests that may have existed long ago but were deforested or otherwise removed at some point in the past or lacked it naturally (for example, natural grasslands).

+Purposes

+Harvesting of wood

-Reforestation is not only used for recovery of accidentally destroyed forests.
-In some countries, such as Finland, many of the forests are managed by the wood products and pulp and paper industry.
-In such an arrangement, like other crops, trees are planted to replace those that have been cut.
-The Finnish Forest Act from 1996 obliges the forest to be replanted after felling.
+Reforestation is not solely used for recovery of accidentally destroyed forests.
+In some countries, such as Finland, many forests are managed by the wood products and pulp and paper industry.
+In such arrangements, trees are planted to replace those that have been cut, much like other crops.
+The Finnish Forest Act from 1996 requires that forest be replanted after felling.
 In such circumstances, the industry can cut the trees in a way to allow easier reforestation.
-The wood products industry systematically replaces many of the trees it cuts, employing large numbers of summer workers for tree planting work.
-For example, in 2010, Weyerhaeuser reported planting 50 million seedlings.
-However replanting an old-growth forest with a plantation is not replacing the old with the same characteristics in the new.

-In just 20 years, a teak plantation in Costa Rica can produce up to about 400 m³ of wood per hectare.
-As the natural teak forests of Asia become more scarce or difficult to obtain, the prices commanded by plantation-grown teak grows higher every year.
-Other species, such as mahogany, grow more slowly than teak in Tropical America but are also extremely valuable.
-Faster growers include pine, eucalyptus, and Gmelina.

 Reforestation, if several indigenous species are used, can provide other benefits in addition to financial returns, including restoration of the soil, rejuvenation of local flora and fauna, and the capturing and sequestering of 38 tons of carbon dioxide per hectare per year.

-The reestablishment of forests is not just simple tree planting.
-Forests are made up of a community of species and they build dead organic matter into soils over time.
-A major tree-planting program could enhance the local climate and reduce the demands of burning large amounts of fossil fuels for cooling in the summer.